How to help your child establish and build credit

 One way to support them is by helping them establish a healthy relationship with credit.
 Having a good credit history can come in handy for everything from getting their first credit card to taking out a mortgage.
 Find out a few ways you may be able to help a family member establish and build credit.

-• Adding your child as an authorized user on your credit card account may be one way to help them establish and build credit with responsible use.
+Adding your child as an authorized user on your credit card account may be one way to help them establish and build credit, as long as you both use the account responsibly.

-• Not all credit card issuers report authorized users to the credit bureaus.
-If the issuer doesn’t report that data or the card isn’t used responsibly, being an authorized user won’t help with building credit.
+Capital One reports authorized users to the credit bureaus.
+But if your issuer doesn’t do that or the card isn’t used responsibly, being an authorized user won’t help them build credit.

-• Once your child turns 18, they may have access to more options for building credit, including responsible use of secured cards, student cards, credit-builder loans and retail credit cards.
+Once your child turns 21—or 18 in some cases—they may have access to more options for building credit, including responsible use of secured cards, student cards, credit-builder loans and retail credit cards.

 How to help build credit for your child

-If you think your child is ready, adding them as an authorized user is one thing to consider.
-Keep in mind that using credit responsibly, not just having access to a credit account, is what can help your child build credit.
+Using credit responsibly, not just having access to a credit account, is what can help your child build credit.
+With that in mind, here are some options.

 Add a child as an authorized user